DTS-STN/babel-simulation-engine/README.md

 - RulesOptions.Url: This is the host URL for the Rules Engine
 - PasswordOptions.Password: This is a password that must be sent in the header of all requests related to storing the Persons (Getting, Deleting, Generating Mocks)

-* For deployments, the configs are handled in the Azure App Services, and are injected as environment variables.
+For deployments, the configs are handled in the Azure App Services (Configuration settings), and are injected as environment variables.
+The names of the required variables can be found in the Startup.cs file:
+- DEFAULT_DB
+- RULES_URL
+- PASSWORD_FILTER

 ### Running Locally